SiddharthMantri/stuart-challenge/readme.md

 ### Development choices / Creative liberties

 - Specifically not used `redux` or `react-redux` in this application.
-I feel that by writing my own state hooks and provider, i've reduced the size of the application compared to if I'd have used `redux`.
+I feel that by writing my own state hooks and provider, I've reduced the size of the application compared to if I'd have used `redux`.
 - In interest of time, I've used Material-UI but if I had enough time to implement a flexbox grid, I'd have created my own
 - I decided against using a ready-made library for Google Maps in React.
 This was done more as a challenge to myself as well as showcasing what is possible without adding a whole bunch of boilerplate code.
 - The design specifications did not specify a width for the address card.
 So I have set it as 25% of the container on large screens with it scaling up to 100% of the container on smaller screens.